Deterministic single-photon source over the terahertz regime

-\emph{System and model---} Our first element is a single optical polar quantum emitter described as a two-level system (TLS) comprising a ground state $|g\rangle$ and an excited state $|e\rangle$, separated by the optical transition frequency $\omega_0$.
+\emph{System and model---} We use a single optical polar quantum emitter described as a two-level system (TLS) with ground state $|g\rangle$ and excited state $|e\rangle$, separated by the optical transition frequency $\omega_0$.
 The TLS interacts with a single THz cavity mode represented by the annihilation operator $\hat a$, characterized by the THz frequency $\omega_c$ and the associated field $\textbf{E}_c$.
 In our proposal, this mode is realized through a hybrid cavity structure consisting of an Fabry-Pérot resonator coupled to a THz nanocavity formed by two separated GaP nanocones, as illustrated in Fig.~\ref{fig1}(a,b).
+These structures, as well as the required emitter positioning, are within the capabilities of current fabrication technologies \cite{sapienza2015,liu2021}, the cones being supported either by tips or by ultra-low-refractive-index substrates, which have already been successfully employed in THz microcavity implementations \cite{kim2023,zhang2004}.
 We perform full electromagnetic dipole simulations~\cite{zotero-492} to estimate the photonic spectral local density at the center of the nanocavity at THz frequencies, see Fig.~\ref{fig1}(c).
 This hybrid architecture enables broadband tunability of the THz emission by leveraging the external control of the cavity length $L$---see different mode spectral densities in Fig.~\ref{fig1}(c) for varying $L$---, together with the flat response of GaP at frequencies well below phonon polariton resonances~\cite{foteinopoulou2019}.
 These cavity modes enable a $10^6$-fold emission enhancement with respect to free space and high radiative efficiency, due to the high refractive index of the semiconductor material \cite{foteinopoulou2019} in combination with the finesse of the Fabry-Pérot resonator~\cite{gurlek2018}.
 Finally, the TLS is driven by an optical laser field $\textbf{E}_L$ with frequency $\omega_L$.